-Hair split ends are unavoidable, but we can take certain measures to help control them.
+Hair split ends are unavoidable, but we can take specific measures to help control them.

-A minor break in the shaft called “trichorrexis nodosa” is another type of split end.
+A minor break in the shaft called “trichorrhexis nodosa” is another type of split end.
 It is caused by the hair’s reaction to both physical and chemical trauma.

 These are the regions where heat styling, frequent brushing, or use of chemical treatments has caused the hair’s cortex to expand and burst within the shaft.

 You may identify this type of split by the noticeable white dots, which are usually seen on the ends of your hair.

 What Causes Split Ends In Curly Hair?